 - Global data flows underpin global value chains.

 - The growth of digital technologies such as 3D printing and M2M communications is further complicating the nature of trade transactions, with implications for regulatory co-operations and changes to established trade related principles like rules of origin.

 In 2016, Brookings launched the multi-year Digital Economy and Trade Project to scale up new research and engagement with key stakeholders on these digital economy and trade issues.
-The project is co-led by Senior Fellow Joshua P. Meltzer, who is based at Brookings in Washington, D.C., and Senior Fellow and Brookings India Executive Director Harsha Vardhana Singh, who is based in New Delhi.
+The project is led by Senior Fellow Joshua P. Meltzer, who is based at Brookings in Washington, D.C.

 The work of the Digital Economy and Trade Project is focused on three key areas:

 - Examination and policy advice for governments surrounding how to develop a regulatory environment to maximize the opportunities of the internet and data for economic growth and engagement in digital trade.

 - Analysis, research, and engagement on the development of international trade rules and norms to support digital trade.